vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 b\.
-With `ānī` (which is perhaps the corresponding feminine) are made a small number of words, chiefly wife-names: thus, `indrāṇī́, varuṇānī́` (these, with `uçīnárāṇī, purukútsānī, mudgā́lanī, ūrjā́nī`, are found in RV.), `rudrāṇī, mātulānī` *maternal uncle's wife*, `çarvāṇī, bhavānī, içānānī, çakrāṇī, upādhyāyānī, mṛḍānī, brahmāṇī`; and `yavānī`.
+With `ānī` (which is perhaps the corresponding feminine) are made a small number of words, chiefly wife-names: thus, `indrāṇī́, varuṇānī́` (these, with `uśīnárāṇī, purukútsānī, mudgā́lanī, ūrjā́nī`, are found in RV.), `rudrāṇī, mātulānī` *maternal uncle's wife*, `śarvāṇī, bhavānī, iśānānī, śakrāṇī, upādhyāyānī, mṛḍānī, brahmāṇī`; and `yavānī`.

 c\.
 The feminines in `nī` and `knī` from masculine stems in `ta` have